AceDataCloud/FluxAPI/README.md

 ### Editing Image Tasks

-If you want to edit a specific image, you must first pass the `image_url` parameter with the link to the image that needs to be edited.
+If you want to edit a specific image, the parameter `image_url` must first be passed with the link to the image that needs to be edited.
 At this time, `action` only supports `edit`, and you can specify the following content:

 - model: the model used for this image editing task, which currently supports `flux-kontext-max` and `flux-kontext-pro`.
 - image_url: the uploaded image that needs to be edited.